CprimeLearningLabs/gitops-bootcamp/exercise/setup/cluster-access.md

 # Accessing a cluster

-Now that we've created clusers, let's interact with them.
+Now that we've created clusters, let's interact with them.

 ## Verify kubectl is installed